 Hand Fitting Drill

-The hand fitting stalk blocking drill is used to teach your players how to properly fit their hands onto the defensive back as they change angles.
+The hand-fitting stalk blocking drill teaches your players to properly fit their hands to the defensive back as they change angles.
 There are four main types of angle stalk blocks:

 - Head-on